M&A document folder structure: a template that actually works

 What is an M&A document folder structure?

 It's an organized hierarchy of folders and sub-folders that contains all the documents a buyer needs to evaluate during M&A due diligence.
-A standard structure groups documents by category - financials, legal, HR, IP, contracts - with numbered top-level folders so everything sorts in a logical reading order.
+A standard structure groups documents by category with numbered top-level folders so everything sorts in a logical reading order.
 The template in this guide covers the full structure for a typical deal.

 How do I organize a documents folder for due diligence?